 Note: When you increase the version code for an APK, Google Play will prompt users of the previous version to update the application.
 Thus, to avoid unnecessary updates, you should not increase the version code for APKs that do not actually include changes.

 Figure 1.
 A suggested scheme for your version codes, using the first digit for the ABI, the second and third digits for the API Level, the fourth and fifth digits for the minimum and maximum screen size (1 - 4 indicating each of the four sizes) or to denote the texture formats and the last three digits for the app version.
-The ABI key is: 6 - x86, 2 - ARMv7, 1 - ARMv5TE.
+The ABI key is: 7 - x86_64, 6 - x86, 2 - ARMv7, 1 - ARMv5TE.
+For example, the version code for x86_64 ABI and an API level 19 APK would something like 71900310

 This scheme for version codes is just a suggestion for how you should establish a pattern that is scalable as your application evolves.
 In particular, this scheme doesn't demonstrate a solution for identifying different texture compression formats.
 One option might be to define your own table that specifies a different integer to each of the different compression formats your application supports (for example, 1 might correspond to ETC1 and 2 is ATITC, and so on).